-A girl scout’s activities depend on her age and grade level.
-Whereas selling cookies is a big part in the scouts life of Daisies and Brownies, older girls and young women will focus on exploring and developing their skills.
-Field trips, science projects as well as traveling or mentoring the younger ones is appealing to the older girl scouts.
+A girl scout's activities depend on her age and grade level.
+Whereas selling cookies is a big part of the scouts' life of Daisies and Brownies, older girls and young women will focus on exploring and developing their skills.
+Field trips, science projects, and traveling or mentoring the younger ones are appealing to the older girl scouts.
 It might even help them with their college application.

 How Many Types of Scouts Groups Are There?

-- Cub Scouting – It’s called ‘cub’ for a reason and that’s because this type of scouting is perfect for the little ones!
-This scouting program is perfect for children from kindergarten up to 10 years old.
-While it provides plenty of great learning experiences like shooting arrows or camping and other outdoor activities, Cub Scouting will also offer ample fun.
+- Cub Scouting – It's called 'cub' for a reason, and that's because this type of scouting is perfect for the little ones!
+This scouting program is ideal for children from kindergarten up to 10 years old.
+While it provides plenty of great learning experiences like shooting arrows or camping and other outdoor activities, Cub Scouting will also offer great fun.

-- Scouts BSA – Being known as Boy Scouts before, this type of scouting is where your 11 to 17 year old child will really get to develop their talents – independent from their gender.
+- Scouts BSA – Being known as Boy Scouts before, this type of scouting is where your 11 to 17-year-old child will get to develop their talents – independent from their gender.
 In this year-round program, children and teens can earn merit badges for everything from art to survival and train their soft skills, too!

 - Sea Scouting – When kids near their teenage years, getting out on the open water can be great for nurturing their leadership skills.
 By practicing boat and water safety, sea scouts from ages 14 to 20 learn a host of real-world skills.

 - Exploring – If your child excels one on one, exploring can provide various scouts activities.
 By following the counsel of a seasoned mentor, they'll learn more a lot about the world around them!
 This program is open for tweens and teenagers between 10 and 20 years old.